C. J. Cherryh: Writing style

-World building
+Worldbuilding

 Cherryh's works depict fictional worlds with great realism supported by her strong background in languages, history, archaeology, and psychology.
 In her introduction to Cherryh's first book, Andre Norton compared the effect of the work to Tolkien's: "Never since reading The Lord of the Rings have I been so caught up in any tale as I have been in Gate of Ivrel."
 Another reviewer commented, "Her blend of science and folklore gives the novels an intellectual depth comparable to Tolkien or Gene Wolfe."
 Cherryh creates believable alien cultures, species, and perspectives, causing the reader to reconsider basic assumptions about human nature.
 Her worlds have been praised as complex and realistic because she presents them through implication rather than explication.
 She describes the difficulties of translating/expressing concepts between differing languages.
 This is best demonstrated in both the Chanur and Foreigner series.

 She has described the process she uses to create alien societies for her fiction as being akin to asking a series of questions, and letting the answers to these questions dictate various parameters of the alien culture.
 In her view, "culture is how biology responds to its environment and makes its living conditions better."
 Some of the issues she considers critical to take into account in detailing an intelligent alien race are: